ingv-oe-dev/tsdsystem/README.md

 ### Full installation

+The full installation will also install:
+- a local instance of [PGAdmin](https://www.pgadmin.org/) tool, whose interface will respond at url: `https://<server_name>/pgadmin4`;
+- a local instance of [Grafana](https://grafana.com/) tool, whose interface will respond at url: `https://<server_name>/grafana`;

+>**Notice**
+>
+> For security reasons, if you choose a full installation, the "compose" of the Grafana service will require a prior creation under `tsdsystem` folder of the file `.grafana_admin_password` containing the password used by the Grafana `admin` user.
+This action negate the use of default password `admin` indicated from [official documentation](https://grafana.com/docs/grafana/latest/setup-grafana/sign-in-to-grafana/) to access in the Grafana interface.
+>

 A full installation using `docker-compose.full.yml` is recommended to expose the service on Internet (default port `80/443` respectively for `http/https`).
 To expose on Internet, the installation server needs the certificate files into the `tsdsystem/docker/nginx` directory, called:
 - `server.key`
 - `server.crt`